 For more information or questions:

 Photos will be taken at these events for publication in the Foghorn and Squadron website.
-If you do not wish to have your photo taken, please sign the Opt-Out sheet at these events.
+If you do not wish to have your photo taken, please sign the Opt-Out sheet at this event.